thcipriani/WagnerProject/pages/reverend-william-p-wagner---his-missionary-duties.md

 ---
 layout: page
-title: Reverend William P. Wagner - His Missionary Duties
+title: "Reverend William P. Wagner - His Missionary Duties"
 image: /assets/images/037-02.jpg
-caption: Mitianda means Gospel House in Enga - where Rev. Wagner has catechetical instructions and devotions ...
+caption: Mitianda means Gospel House in Enga - where Rev. Wagner has catechetical instructions and devotions
+next: /pages/keeping-in-touch---communication-new-guinea-style.html
+prev: /pages/christmas---away-from-home.html
+...
 Reverend Wagner worked long days in the Western Highlands of New Guinea and did it all on his Indian motorcyle, later replaced by two [2] other bikes, but the Indian was his favorite.
 His work took him to the